ToxicFrog/doom-mods/gzap/doc/gameplay.md

 ## Settings

-gzArchipelago has a *lot* of settings that can be adjusted in-game rather than via the YAML.
+UZArchipelago has a *lot* of settings that can be adjusted in-game rather than via the YAML.
 I won't try to document them all here, but you can adjust inventory behaviour, automap behaviour, deathlink, how weapons found outside of AP are handled, how checks are displayed, and more.
 These settings can generally